 Sam came to the lab from Dalhousie University, and is a fish guy through-and-through, formerly working as a guide in northcentral Canada.
 He has already managed to find some sweet fishing sites in the area, but has yet to show those to Mark ... (well, actually, he hooked a lovely striped bass with Mark).
 Sam worked on multispecies fish passage across man made barriers to identify specific obstacles to movement and migration.
 He was co-supervised with Mike Stokesbury here at Acadia.

 Nora completed her M.Sc. at Acadia University, investigating the annual movements and marine habitat use by Ivory Gulls (Pagophila eburnea) breeding in Nunavut, Canada.
 This project used data from gulls tracked using satellite telemetry, as well as data from at-sea surveys, and served to define critical habitat in the winter for this species.
-Grant Gilchrist, Karel Allard and Jason Duffe (all with Environment Canada) were key collaborators in this project.
+Grant Gilchrist, Karel Allard and Jason Duffe.
+She now works at Environment and Climate Change Canada.

 Kelly successfully defended her M.Sc. in March 2012, where she examined the breeding ecology of Arctic Terns (Sterna paradisaea) breeding at Nasaruvaalik Island, Nunavut, in the Canadian High Arctic, and compared that to what we know on this species from Machias Seal Island, New Brunswick (Bay of Fundy) and elsewhere.
 She was based at University of New Brunswick (Fredericton) and was co-supervised by Tony Diamond and Mark Mallory.